henry-luo/mark/docs/index.md

 [![codecov](https://codecov.io/gh/henry-luo/mark/branch/master/graph/badge.svg)](https://codecov.io/gh/henry-luo/mark)
 [![Analytics](https://ga-beacon.appspot.com/UA-114747922-1/readme.md)](https://github.com/henry-luo/mark)

-*Objective Markup Notation*, abbreviated as Mark Notation or just **Mark**, is a new unified notation for both object and markup data.
-The notation is a superset of what can be represented by JSON, HTML and XML, but overcomes many limitations these popular data formats, yet still having a very clean syntax and simple data model.
+**Mark Notation** or simply **Mark**, is a new unified notation for both object and markup data.
+The notation is a superset of what can be represented by JSON, HTML and XML, but overcomes many limitations of these popular data formats, yet still having a very clean syntax and simple data model.

 - It has **clean syntax** with **fully-type** data model *(like JSON or even better)*
 - It is **generic** and **extensible** *(like XML or even better)*